-Grade Level: 11, 12 Credit: 1 unit Prerequisite: Biology, Chemistry, Environmental Science or Earth/Environmental
+Prerequisite: Biology, Chemistry, Environmental Science or Earth/Environmental Credit: 1 unit

 This course is designed to allow students to pursue individual research problems in Biology, Chemistry, Physics, or Earth Science.
 Students learn to use resources, gain experience in scientific writing, receive supervised training in techniques commonly used in research, and receive instruction in laboratory safety and proper experimental design.
-Each student designs a carries out a research project under the supervision of the instructor.
+Each student designs and carries out a research project under the supervision of the instructor.